wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 enabled or not.
 Publishing a null variant should be entirely optional.
 If one is published, a wheel variant enabled installer must select in priority the null variant.
 If none is published, fallback on the non-variant wheel instead.
 The non-variant wheel is also used if variant support is explicitly disabled by an installer flag.

-### Opt-in vs Opt-out

-For a consistent experience between tools, wheel variants should be supported by default.
-Tools may provide an opt-out to only use non-variant wheels.
-For scenarios requiring more control, providers can be marked as optional and must be explicitly enabled by the user.

 ### Variant Properties System